lyp-deeplearning/computer-vision-inference-dev-kit-tutorials/face_detection_tutorial/step_3/Readme.md

 ## Post-Main Loop

-Add age and gender detection object to display the performance count information.
+The age and gender detection object is added to display the performance count information.

 ```cpp
 if (FLAGS_pc) {